dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

    :description:

-     Returns true if *object* is not equal to the unique “unsupplied” value, :const:`$unsupplied`, and false if it is.
+     Returns true if *object* is not equal to the unique "unsupplied" value, :const:`$unsupplied`, and false if it is.
 It uses ``\=`` as the equivalence predicate.